-Buy tickets from our partner, redspottedhanky.com, and benefit from an average 51% saving on advanced purchases, as well as no credit or debit card fees or booking fees.
-And, unless you need next day delivery, you won't be charged for the delivery of your ticket either.
+Buy tickets from our partner, redspottedhanky.com, and benefit from an average 51% saving on advanced purchases, as well as no credit or debit card fees when you book your train tickets.

 First, start by planning your journey.
 The easiest way to do this is by visiting redspottedhanky.com an impartial and independent ticket retailer for all train operating companies and train journeys in the UK.
-You won't be charged any credit or debit card fees nor will you be charged any booking fees.
-And, unless you need next day delivery, you won't be charged for the delivery of your ticket either.
+You won't be charged any credit or debit card fees when you buy your train ticket.

 You can also find out more about your destination by picking it from the handy redspottedhanky.com destination guide.